 Once the habitat is initially set up, all that’s left is a weekly or twice-a-week feeding, and regular misting of the terrarium to maintain proper humidity.
 Most tarantulas can be maintained in the upper 70s to mid 80s year round, depending on where you live.
-In most climates this means little or no supplemental heating is required to maintain these animals.
+In most climates, this means little or no supplemental heating is required to maintain these animals.

 The most difficult thing for most people is getting close enough to a tarantula for the first time to see them for what they really are.
 Not scary beasts out to bite you, but instead, incredibly agile creatures capable of some of the animal kingdoms most astonishing feats.

 I, for one, was once very uncomfortable around tarantulas.
 I simply had never had any close or hands on experience with them, and instead of knowing them for what they are, knew them in the negative light portrayed by the media.
-Once I got past my initial ambivalence, and took a closer look, I finally realized what I’d been missing,
+Once I got past my initial ambivalence and took a closer look, I finally realized what I’d been missing,

 When choosing a tarantula for the first time, there are a few things to consider.
 Among these are ease of keeping (habitat type), adult size, and temperament.
 Different species of tarantulas are going to have different needs.

 Obviously, keeping a tropical tree spider in a dry setup with no vertical height for climbing would result in a stressed and short lived animal.
-Instead, research the origins, behaviors, and needs of the species that interests you before you buy it, or begin co nstructingahabitat.
+Instead, research the origins, behaviors, and needs of the species that interest you before you buy it, or begin constructing habitat.

 The reality remains, that because tarantulas are such natural survivors they can and will adapt to even sub-optimal housing conditions.
 However, this is not an excuse for abusing your pet or for cutting corners in its care.